 Hiring freelancers is becoming not only more acceptable, but more attractive for many businesses.
-This creates an incredible opportunity for people with useful skills to start a freelance business on the side, and eventually grow that into a sustainable self-employed career.
+This creates an incredible opportunity for people with useful skills to start a freelancing business on the side, and eventually grow that into a sustainable self-employed career.
 That’s exactly what I’ve done with my content marketing consultant business.

 A recent study by the University of Phoenix, polling 1,600 adults under the age of 30, found that 63% of people in their 20’s either own their own business or want to in the near future.
 Of those who are not already entrepreneurs, 55% identified as wanting to be, one day.